If you haven't read Section 1 you may like to read that first:

+With our post-modern ecological awareness, we may now balk at Tennyson for plucking the poor flower out of the wall, but the type of knowledge he speaks of is interesting.
 The Indian tradition was fascinated by this kind of knowledge and produced an amazing treasure trove of practical methods to achieve what Tennyson wistfully asks for.
 In India, for millennia, a small but capable minority developed what we would now call a science and technology of consciousness.
 Originally it aimed at nothing less than a comprehensive knowledge of Brahman, the consciousness that manifests the world inside and out of itself, and it is in this context that it found that a direct knowledge of Brahman is a special kind of knowledge that makes everything known, yasmin vijñāte sarvam idaṁ vijñātam (Muṇdaka, 1.1.3).
-Over time, however, it left this quest for an absolute integrality behind and focused instead on a more doable, narrower and in appearance higher summit: the absolute Transcendence.
+Over time, however, it seems that it left this quest for an absolute integrality behind and focused instead on a more doable, narrower and in appearance higher summit: the absolute Transcendence.

 For those paths that aim at realising the transcendent Divine, the possibility of specialisation may in first instance appear as an advantage.
 For them the only demand on the outer nature is that it needs to be sufficiently quiet so that the centre of our awareness can move spontaneously from an already quiet and sattvic (harmonious) mind towards pure consciousness.
 In Sāṁkhya terminology, one could say that the centre of one's individual identity has to move from one's individual portion of prakṛti (Nature) towards one's individual puruṣa (Self).
 This inner movement is sufficient since the individual Self is in its deepest essence already one with the Self of the Divine.
 And it becomes possible as soon as the outer nature has become sufficiently similar to the inner consciousness.
 What happens then is somewhat similar to what happens when one shifts one's centre of observation from a quiet mind to the pure witness consciousness, sākṣī, except that it includes the very centre of one's being and the scale and intensity are of a different order.